 A common challenge offered by Muslims (and others who deny the deity of Christ) is that Jesus never claimed to be God.
 While there are numerous places that the Bible explicitly refers to Jesus as "God" and identifies Him as Yahweh, they accuse the biblical writers of forcing these titles on Jesus.
 Though the Bible is, in fact, the inerrant word of God and everything it says about Jesus can be trusted, it can be helpful in reaching our Muslim friends to be able to show them in Jesus' own words that He did, in fact, claim to be God.

 It is also important to note up front that Jesus did not say the exact words, "I am God, worship me."
 First of all, this would be contrary to His purpose (remember, Jesus often told people to keep quiet even about His being the Messiah or working great miracles).
 Secondly, this also would have misrepresented the nature of Jesus' divinity.
-For Jesus to simply say, "I am God," would imply to His listeners that Jesus was all that God is to the exclusion of the Father or Spirit.
-God had not left His throne in heaven, withdrawn His Spirit, ceased to omnipresently fill the Universe, and taken up residence on earth exclusively and only in the person of Jesus.
-God is triune in nature, and all of Jesus' references to His own deity are framed carefully so as not to exclude the fact that the one true God is the Father and the Spirit as well as the Son.
+For Jesus to simply say, "I am God," could imply to His listeners that Jesus was all that God is to the exclusion of the Father or Spirit.
+God had not left His throne in heaven or ceased to omnipresently fill the universe.
+This wasn't at all like a finite, mythological pagan god leaving Olympus (or some such place) and taking a trip to earth in human form.
+What's more, God is triune in nature, and all of Jesus' references to His own deity are framed carefully so as not to exclude the fact that the one true God is the Father and the Spirit as well as the Son.
 Jesus is fully God, but Jesus does not exhaust all that God is.
 Still, this does not take away from the fact that Jesus plainly and directly claimed to be God in ways that anyone familiar with the Old Testament Scriptures can understand.

 The Son of Man at the Right Hand of Power